ashishmgupta/blog/site/O365SecurityImplementation/docs/DisableBasicAuth.md

 ### Tests

 #### The Python Script
-In order to test the basic authentication, we will make use of the below script which tries to authenticate to Exchange Online with a given set of users using Exchange Web Services (EWS).<br>
+To test the basic authentication, we will make use of the below script which tries to authenticate to Exchange Online with a given set of users using Exchange Web Services (EWS).<br>
 EWS uses Autodiscover protocol which in turn could use basic authentication.

-The script can be found here as well :<br>
+The script can be found here as well: <br>
 https://github.com/ashishmgupta/pyAbuseLegacyAuthInEXO <br>

 ```python